How Long Can You Live With Dilated Cardiomyopathy?

 Natural Supplements to Help Dilated Cardiomyopathy

-This is the CoQ10 with BioPerine that I take to heal my heart naturally.
-A plethora of studies have been done that prove the benefit of Coq10 for the heart.
+- This is the CoQ10 with BioPerine that I take to heal my heart naturally.
+A plethora of studies has been done that prove the benefit of Coq10 for the heart.
 Coq10 should also be taken if someone is taking a statin.

 - L-Carnitine is an amino acid that is part of the “awesome foursome”.
 Carnitine supports the mitochondria.

 - This is the Ribose that I take.
 Ribose gives me so much energy.
 Ribose also supports the mitochondria.

 Dilated Cardiomyopathy Diet

 A dilated cardiomyopathy diet should include an anti-inflammatory diet.
 An anti-inflammatory diet includes low sugar, low processed foods, and low grains.
 Diet plays a big role in treating dilated cardiomyopathy.

 How long can you live with dilated cardiomyopathy?
 You can live a good long time.
 The new technology, new medicines, and lifestyle adjustments you make can have an awesome impact on your quality of life.